TusharAMD/TusharAMD/README.md

 <img src = "https://i.ibb.co/7175ZTh/Untitled-design.png"></img>

-Hello visitor, I am Tushar Amdoskar a Prefinal Year Computer Engineering Student from University of Mumbai.
-I am into Web Development, Image Processing and also ML/AI enthusiast.
-I have build many personal projects and I love to solve DSA problems daily.
-I am kind of jack of all trades but when I engage in one project I give 100% to it and complete it within deadline.
-I have been recently exploring Open Source and I found it very interesting.
-I hope that in remaining 2 years of my college I can learn more technologies and be a good engineer.
+Hey there, I am Tushar Amdoskar, currently Systems Engineer at Tata Consultancy Services and got graduated in 2023 from University of Mumbai.
+Coding is not only my job but also my passion.
+I love exploring new innovation in tech and how it can make our life bliss.
+My tech stack mainly includes Python, Javascript, Flask, React js, OpenCV, Tensorflow etc. Together we can make amazing projects.

 - 🔭 I’m currently working on privacy video chat app
 - 💬 We can discuss anything related to tech and I am always eager to learn more